Hajong people: Marriage

 Hajongs are endogamous people.
 Marriage with a person outside of their tribe is strictly forbidden, cases of such marriages are rare.
 Monogamy is the prevalent form of marriage; polygyny is not prohibited, but such marriages are rare.
-Negotiated alliance is the usual form of marriage.
+A negotiated alliance is the usual form of marriage.
 In Hajong society matriarchy declined with the influence of Hinduism, leading towards the growing dominance of patriarchy in Hajong society.
 Within Hajong culture, romantic love and widow remarriage was allowed.
 When intimacy develops between a boy and a girl without the knowledge of their parents, they are married to each other, provided that they do not belong to close maternal and paternal kinship.
-Exorbitant dowry system was absent in the Hajong society.
+The exorbitant dowry system was absent in the Hajong society.
 The Hajongs would give a tolerable bride price called pon or khalti.

 Culture

 The Hajongs have a very rich culture.
-Hajong culture has greatly influenced and has had a tremendous impact on the language, clothing, and culture of other tribes like the Koches of Meghalaya, Banais and Dalus.
+Hajong culture has greatly influenced and has had a tremendous impact on the language, clothing, and culture of other tribes like the Koches of Meghalaya, Banais, and Dalus.
 Hajong women can be easily identified by their brightly striped red dress called Pathin.
 Traditionally, and in many present-day villages, women are accomplished weavers who weave their own dresses.
 The Hajongs make it compulsory for every woman to know the art of weaving, which is regarded as a qualification for a woman for marriage.
 The Hajongs are a group of agrarian people, most of their cultural practices, folklore and traditions are related to their agricultural practices.
 Hajongs are skilled in woodwork and basketry, they make all of their farming tools and household items themselves.
 In addition to the implements needed for rice farming, Hajong households have many bamboo fishing implements.

 House pattern

 In a Hajong village, except for the house of an Udhikâri, all other houses are almost similar in pattern with different sizes.
-The scenario having an earthen plinth and two thatched roof on both sides is common in every Hajong village.
+The scenario of having an earthen plinth and two thatched roofs on both sides is common in every Hajong village.
 Bamboos and timbers are used occasionally.
 Floors are earthen and walls are made of split bamboo plastered with cow dung.
 Mak Mas (January- February) and Phalgun Mas (February- March) are the two most favourable months for constructing a new house.
 During this period, they are free from agricultural works.
 Traditional Hajong houses consist of separate buildings centered on a courtyard.
-The Hajongs customarily construct four or five houses on the four sides protecting the middle portion for courtyard.
+The Hajongs customarily construct four or five houses on the four sides protecting the middle portion of the courtyard.
 The courtyard is used as a space for religious rites.
-The kitchen is built separately from the main dwellinhg.
+The kitchen is built separately from the main dwelling.
 There is a common courtyard in every household which is used for threshing grains after harvest.
 A typical Hajong household consists of the buildings listed below: